wandilekhowa/ussd-service/README.md

 Your MySQL connection id is 13
 Server version: 5.7.43 MySQL Community Server (GPL)

-Copyright (c) 2000, 2023, Oracle and/or its affiliates.

-Oracle is a registered trademark of Oracle Corporation and/or its affiliates.
-Other names may be trademarks of their respective owners.

 Type 'help;' or '\h' for help.
 Type '\c' to clear the current input statement.

 mysql> use ussd;